 How a prenuptial agreement affects a property division plan

 If you entered into a prenuptial agreement before marriage, your property is divided based on that document.
 These agreements often determine which property is separate and which is marital.
 This protects certain assets from a court’s ruling.

-Contact an experienced property distribution attorney in Rockville, Maryland
+Contact an experienced property distribution attorney in Bethesda, Maryland

 If you need an accomplished divorce attorney to help you with your division of property case, contact the Bethesda office of The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online for comprehensive representation.
 Ms. Talbott offers reasonable fees.
 Her office is located one block from the Montgomery County Courthouse.
 Parking is available.